Skip to main content

 The Metric That Matters: Throughput-to-Capital Ratio

-Throughput-to-capital ratio measures how much volume you can execute per unit of capital.
+Inventory turnover measures how much volume you can execute per unit of deployed capital.
 This is the real measure of execution infrastructure quality.

 This ratio is an architectural proof point.
 It shows what happens when pricing is deterministic, and capital is deployed on demand rather than locked in idle pools.